Istanbul On a Budget

 A Bosphorous Cruise is another great activity.The best option is to take the cruise offered by the state run company Sehir Hatlari.
 The cruise is 90 minutes each way or you can take a 2 hour non-stop cruise.
 During the peak season there are three daily departures, but it is still best to arrive early.
 You can buy tickets near the Eminonu terminal just east of the Galata Bridge.

 Food and DiningAs you walk around Istanbul, restaurant employees will do their best to persuade you to come into their restaurant.
 This is particularly true in the touristy areas.
 They are generally friendly and welcoming, so a smile as you decline can go a long way.
-There are plenty of affordable restaurants and fast food options in Istanbul.
+If you're trying to figure out where to eat in Istanbul, there are plenty of affordable restaurants and fast food options in the city.
 Many of the restaurants in Sultanahmet are geared towards tourists.
 Taksim has some wonderful restaurants that are upscale in style but still reasonably price.
 Affordable food options include doner, hamsi and kumpir.
 Pastry shops are spread throughout the city and have some very delicious desserts that are reasonably priced.
 Look for one with a rooftop patio so you can enjoy a view of the city at night.

 TransportationAlthough the public transportation system can seem chaotic, it is the best way to travel around the city, particularly when you're on a tight budget.
 The light rail system has four underground metro lines, four Tramvays, which are aboveground, two Funikulers, two mini-lines, and the Marmaray, or underwater lines.
 There are also ferries that travel the Bosphorus frequently.
 The above ground trams must deal with traffic, so they can be frustratingly slow, particularly during rush hour.
 If you're hoping to explore the Bosphorus, just hop on one of the ferries.
 These are cheap and efficient, and far more affordable than any private tour that is available.